malapatiravi/Camera_3D_Fea_Tracking/README.md

 #Student Notes
 ## FP.1 Match 3D Objects
 Location: Lines 212 to 265 in camFusion_student.cpp
+The code calclates the Match betwen previous frame and current frame.
 ## FP.2 Compute Lidar-based TTC
 Location: Lines 200 to 210 in  camFusion_student.cpp
-The code sorts the lidar points first usinf the sort Lidar code.
+The code sorts the lidar points first using the sorting comprator.
+Once sorted the median  Lidar points details are used to claculate TTC.
 TTC using lidar is calculated using the formula as follows TTC = d1*(1.0/frameRate/(d0-d1)
 ## FP.3 Associate Keypoint Correspondences with Bounding Boxes